 Mental health conditions and illnesses can be long-term, short-term and/or recurring.
 Examples of mental illness include depression, anxiety, bipolar disorder, post traumatic stress disorder and schizophrenia.
-Mental health and physical health are closely related - mental illness increases the risk of physical health problems and living with a chronic condition can increase the risk of mental illness.
-Mental illness also increases the risk of suicide.
-About 60% of people who die by suicide have had a mental illness.
+Mental health and physical health are closely related - mental illness increases the risk of physical health problems and living with a chronic condition can increase the risk of mental illness.11 Mental illness also increases the risk of suicide.
+About 60% of people who die by suicide have had a mental illness.12

-- A need for more behavioral healthcare providers was noted in the Forces of Change discussions and focus groups.
-Additionally, participants noted high levels of isolation, stress, stigma and fear especially in communities of color. - According to County Health Rankings data, individuals experiencing frequent mental distress is increasing.
-In Loudoun County, one in five adults (21%) report poor mental health lasting more than five days.
-Fourteen percent of people enrolled in Medicare have depression. - Survey respondents selected mental health problems as the number one health concern in the community.
+A need for more behavioral healthcare providers was noted in the Forces of Change discussions and focus groups.
+Additionally, participants noted high levels of isolation, stress, stigma and fear especially in communities of color.

+- According to County Health Rankings data, individuals experiencing frequent mental distress is increasing. - Survey respondents selected mental health problems as the number one health concern in the community.
 Additionally, a need for more mental health services was ranked highly.